Hithadhoo (Addu): Geography

 The island is 531.12 km south of the country's capital, Malé.
 Hithadhoo is the second largest island in the Maldives, with a surface area of 540 ha.
 It has a length of 6.8 km and a width of 1.8 km at its widest point.

 The part of the island south of the town is lushly vegetated with palms and shrubs, whilst the northern end of the island consists of a partially stony, unreal scrubland, which can be explored only on narrow trails.
 Hithadhoo Town is marked by dusty roads, narrow lanes, leaning houses and dense vegetation.
-Island traffic is generally quite colourful, particularly when hundreds of island school children dressed in a multitude of differently coloured school uniforms are queueing up for the bus.
+Island traffic is generally quite colourful, particularly when hundreds of island school children dressed in a multitude of differently coloured school uniforms queue up for buses.

+Climate

+Hithadhoo has a tropical monsoon climate (Köppen: Am).

 Population

-According to the 2014 census, Hithadhoo has a population of some 11,129 residents, and is the second largest settlement in Maldives.
-The local dialect of Dhivehi, Addu Bas, is spoken by most of the people who live here.
-Addu Bas is closely related to dialects spoken on nearby atolls.
-It is also the second most spoken dialect in the whole Maldives.
+According to the 2022 census, Hithadhoo has a population of 13,759 residents, and is the second largest settlement in the Maldives.
+The Addu dialect of Dhivehi language is spoken by most of the people who live here.
+The Addu dialect is closely related to dialects spoken on nearby atolls.
+It is also the second most spoken dialect in the whole Maldives after Malé dialect.

 Economy

-Youth (15–20) Unemployment Rate is at a high 46% (37% Male: 54% Female) and Proportion of population having telephone is 96%.
+Youth (15–20) unemployment rate is at a high 46% (37% Male: 54% Female); the proportion of population having telephone connections is 96%.